-Figure 43: The Telephone Exchange, High Street.
+Figure 41: The Telephone Exchange, High Street.

 12. Victorian Post Box at the Station Age c1856 Rarity Rare, has an unusual internal flap to keep the post dry, unfortunately damaged in recent refurbishment.
 Aesthetic interest Embossed with VR and Crown Group Value One of a small number of prominent letterboxes in the town in key locations.
-Archaeological Interest NA.
-Historical interest Manufactured by Smith and Hawkes Broad Street, Birmingham Landmark status Integral part of the original station building
+Archaeological NA.
+Interest Historical interest Manufactured by Smith and Hawkes Broad Street, Birmingham Landmark status Integral part of the original station building

-Figure 44: Victorian Post Box at the Station.
+Figure 42: Victorian Post Box at the Station.

-13. Saxmundham Goods Shed Age Circa 1859.
+13. Saxmundham Goods Shed

+Age Circa 1859.

 Rarity Common at the peak of the railway era, however, has rarity value as many have been lost.

+Λ +

 Aesthetic interest Typical or railway architecture at that time.

+Group Value Part of the station complex, a key group of buildings in the

+town centre.

+Archaeological NA.

+Interest

-Group Value Part of the station complex, a key group of buildings in the town centre.
-Archaeological Interest NA.
-Historical interest Part of the station complex, a key group of buildings in the town centre.
-Landmark status Identified in the Conservation Appraisal as an unlisted building which makes a positive contribution to the Conservation Area.
+Historical interest Part of the station complex, a key group of buildings in the

+town centre.

+Landmark status Identified in the Conservation Appraisal as an unlisted building

+which makes a positive contribution to the Conservation Area.

-Figure 45: Saxmundham Goods Shed.
+Figure 43: Saxmundham Goods Shed.

-A Leste 1 Oth Continue
+14. Victorian Post Box at South Entrance

-Age Late 19th Century
+Age Late 19 th Century

 Rarity Common at their peak of Victoria's reign however, rarity value

 increasing over time

 Aesthetic interest Embossed with VR and crown

-Group Value One of a small number of prominent letterboxes in the town in key
+Group Value One of a small number of prominent letterboxes in the town in

-locations.
+key locations.

 Archaeological NA.

 Interest

 Historical interest Manufactured by W.T.
 Allen and Co London.

 Landmark status Prominent location in a wall at the south entrance

-Figure 46: Victorian Post-box at South entrance
+Figure 44: Victorian Post-box at South entrance